 You can turn it on to see what it looks like, but it is almost certainly not going to be playable, regardless of your choice of game.

 The upside is that you can still enjoy other Nvidia features like its support for Reshade post-processing effects in the Geforce Experience, and its NULL (Nvidia Ultra Low Latency) enhancement for competitive gaming.

 The 1650 Super is the new 1650

-Considering the broad disparity in performance and the incredibly narrow difference in pricing, Nvidia will need to either drop the standard 1650 entirely or more likely, adjust its pricing downwards so it competes more directly with AMD’s ultra-budget cards, like the RX 560.
+Considering the broad disparity in performance and the incredibly narrow difference in pricing, Nvidia will need to either drop the standard 1650 entirely or, more likely, adjust its pricing downward so it competes more directly with AMD’s ultra-budget cards, like the RX 560.

 - GTX 1660 vs. GTX 1660 Super vs. GTX 1660 Ti vs. RTX 2060

 - EVGA GeForce RTX 3060 XC Black graphics card review: $329 well spent

 - Gamers have resorted to buying this 4-year-old graphics card, but they shouldn’t